MaterializeInc/materialize/doc/developer/feature-lifecycle.md

     - Impact other customer environments when ungated for a single customer.
     - Impact other clusters/workloads, when ungated in a customer environment.
     - Cause stability issues for other features.
-- Live behind a gated feature flag.
+- Live behind a gated feature flag (disabled by default).
 - Have basic tests live and running.
 - Have basic reference documentation live behind a {{< private-preview >}} flag.
+- Have its GitHub epic status set to "Private Preview"

 ## Private Preview